eputnam77/GovDocVerify/CONTRIBUTING.md

-# Contributing to Document Checker Tool Sandbox
+# Contributing to Gov Doc Verify Sandbox

-Thank you for your interest in contributing to the Document Checker Tool Sandbox!
+Thank you for your interest in contributing to the Gov Doc Verify Sandbox!
 This guide will help you get started with the development process.

 ## Code Formatting